The House of Mirth (2000 film): Critical reception

 On Rotten Tomatoes, The House of Mirth has an 82% approval rating based on 100 reviews, with an average rating of 7.1/10.
 The site's critics consensus states: "Despite being a period piece, The House of Mirths depiction of social cruelty still feels chilling and relevant for today."
 Metacritic rated it 78/100 based on 30 critics' reviews, indicating "generally favorable reviews".

 The Guardian critic Peter Bradshaw awarded the film 5/5 stars, writing: "How extraordinary that this is Terence Davies's first film in six years, and only his fifth in a career of 25 years.
 His signature visual touches are all there: the languorous, unhurried takes on the still-life interiors.
 But this has been opened out into a substantial, well-upholstered picture with more sinew and power than almost any other period drama of recent times.
 It gripped me like a thriller throughout: a brilliant new film from a great British director."
 In Slant Magazine, Ed Gonzales wrote "Besides his remarkable ability to render a profound sense of past in all his films, Davies can uncannily map out the emotions of his characters via his mise-en-scène."

 The Washington Posts Michael O'Sullivan wrote "the real revelation here is The X-Files Anderson, who plays Lily with subtle gradations of emotional depth unexpected from someone who has made a career out of deadpan.
 When we first meet Lily, her character is all radiant subtext: Her smoldering carnality -- buried beneath a veneer of social-climbing pleasantries -- seeps out in every cigarette she and Lawrence share ...
 Later, Anderson gives a tour de force as a woman who's at the end of her rope without knowing how she got there."

 A reviewer in Sight and Sound commented that Davies preserved the astringent spirit of Wharton's "beady-eyed view of the early 20th-century's nouveaux riches", "handsomely designed" by Don Taylor and "lovingly shot" by Remi Adefarasin.
 The opening shot of Lily walking alone on a railway platform "emerging from a cloud of railway steam evokes Anna Karenina, and hints proleptically at her sticky end".
 He commented that Gillian Anderson is "not merely plausible but exceptionally powerful, and [..] makes Lily's final self-lacerating encounter with Selden horribly real", adding that the film's "finest quality is its typically quiet attentiveness to tone of voice, posture, nuances of facial expression - Anderson proves herself a grand mistress of that most elusive look, the crestfallen.
 It's a remarkable, if sometimes harrowing adaptation: beautifully intelligent, intelligently beautiful."

 Home media

 The House of Mirth was issued on DVD in the United States and the United Kingdom shortly after its release.
-A British Film Institute Blu-ray of the movie is scheduled to go on sale on 24 November 2025.
+A British Film Institute Blu-ray of the movie was released on 24 November 2025 consisting of a new 2K scan of the original 35mm internegative, presented in the original 2.35:1 aspect ratio.